-This is a showreel I have put together to show all the content I created for the award winning BBC Rio 2016 Olympics Branding.
+This is a showreel I have put together to show all the content I worked on for the BBC Rio 2016 Olympics Branding.

 This is the biggest thing I’ve ever undertaken.
 After working with the BBC Sports graphics team since December 2015 I have formed a good relationship with them and they trusted me enough to work on the Olympics branding.
 It started with a few of us researching and coming up with ideas and then pitching them to the directors and producers.
 We ended up going with the approach I had designed up and then I was left to develop concept into a wider brand for broadcast.
 In this brand pack there would be many different elements and many different versions of those elements.

 - Venue Maps

 - Coming Up Sequences (What will be covered in the programme)

 - Headlines Sequences (The headlines stories from the day)

 - Round Up Sequences (As a alternative to the Headline Sequence)

 - Walk On Templates (To display information on athletes past achievements)

 I started by designing the mosaic pattern and coming up with the colour scheme all based on the Escadaria Selarón staircase that is in Copacabana.

 From here I then went on to develop, storyboard and test out each individual element to get sign off along the way.
 By doing this it helped keep everyone in the loop and make sure no (or not as many) nasty surprises pop up later in the process.
 Also with the amount of versions that would have to be done for some elements (such as the 60 maps) it needed to be well thought out and planned.